casid/jte/DOCUMENTATION.md

 ## Comments

-jte allows you to define comments in your templates.
-Unlike HTML comments, jte comments are not included in the output of your template:
+jte allows you to define comments in your templates. jte comments are not included in the output of your template:

 ```xml
 <%-- This comment will not be present in the rendered output --%>